Frequently Asked Questions

 A UBC Vancouver undergraduate or a graduate student may submit an application as a principal applicant for a Small TLEF Innovation proposal as long as there is a UBC Vancouver faculty member who is a co-applicant on the proposal.
 Students cannot be principal applicants on Large TLEF Transformation proposals.

-Yes, UBC Vancouver staff are eligible to be the Principal Applicant on a Large or Small TLEF proposal.
+Yes, UBC Vancouver staff are eligible to be the principal applicant on a Large or Small TLEF proposal.

-No, Principal Applicants cannot hold more than one TLEF grant concurrently.
+No, principal applicants cannot hold more than one TLEF grant concurrently.
 Grant holders of an active TLEF project can be a co-applicants on more than one TLEF project at a time.

 All project documentation (including final reports on previously funded and completed TLEF projects) must be submitted before an applicant can receive a new TLEF project grant.